 5. Avoid Ankle strappy heels

-I used to love my ankle straps sandals until I realise those straps that make my legs look super chubby!
+I used to love my ankle straps and sandals until I realise those straps that make my legs look super chubby!

 Instead of ankle strappy heels, you can get the same support for your feet when you wear strapless shoes like mules.